JDEE30/teams.vbs/readme.md

 #teams.vbs
 ## this script runs best when used with task scheduler.
-## task schedular is available on windows10.
+## task scheduler is available on windows10.

 how to use